CAU-DOSC/TransSum09/README.md

 Member | 임기찬 | 12 page - 18 page | [dispe1](https://github.com/dispe1)         |

 ## Writing Convention
 - Use friendly tone in the summary.
+(Related to issue [#1](https://github.com/CAU-DOSC/TransSum09/issues/1).)
     - ex) 다음과 같이 작성한다.
 (X)
     - ex) 다음과 같이 작성합니다.
 (O)
 - Write person, company, product name in English.
+(Related to issue [#1](https://github.com/CAU-DOSC/TransSum09/issues/1).)
     - ex) Google, Amazon, Thomas Kuhn, Unix, Linux
 - The ambiguous words can be written in both languages.
+(Related to issue [#1](https://github.com/CAU-DOSC/TransSum09/issues/1).)
     - ex) 상품(Commodity)
 - For paragraph indentation, use '&nbsp' in the first line.
+(Related to issue [#3](https://github.com/CAU-DOSC/TransSum09/issues/3).)
     - Be careful that an indentation needs two blank spaces in the last sentence of the previous paragraph at the end.
+    - Use four spaces for an indentation.